 Incubating New Research

 The Centre’s purpose is to promote Global History through the support of research projects and the provision of workshops, seminars and conferences.
-The first ‘founding’ conference ‘New Directions in Global History’ took place on 27-29 September 2012 and a further conference ‘The Great War and Global History’ is planned for 9-10 January 2014.
+The ‘founding’ conference ‘New Directions in Global History’ took place on 27-29 September 2012 and ‘The Great War and Global History’ conference was on 9-10 January 2014.

 However, a key part of the Centre’s role is to facilitate the research of all those in Oxford who are keen to develop a global history dimension in their work.
 In its History Faculty and in kindred departments, including Classics and Ancient History, Oriental Studies, Chinese Studies, Politics and International Relations and Economics, Oxford has one of the largest concentrations in the world of historians and others with interests in Global History.
 The Centre is designed to reflect and promote these wide-ranging interests, developing and carrying out team projects on clearly significant issues that cross time, space, and discipline.